 A puppy that is hiding may not be interested in human affection.
 A puppy that is busy dominating his littermates and playing by himself may look confident, but I also want a dog that is social and wants to spend time with me and other humans.
 That human/social connection is the most important thing to me when selecting a puppy.

 You have heard it before, “Pick the puppy that picks you”.

-This is good advice because the puppy that picks a human is usually a social puppy and social skills are important tools for life with people.
+This is good advice, because the puppy that picks a human is usually a social pup and social skills are important tools for life with people.
 Not all dogs want to be with people.

 Some dogs are fiercely independent.
 Other dogs choose the company of other dogs in the family or other animals.
-I, personally, want a dog that wants to be with ME, not my other dogs, not my cats; but ME!
+I, personally, want a dog that wants to be with ME; not my other dogs, not my cats, but ME!

 More on Confidence

 Separate the puppy you are interested in from his/her litter.
 Take him to another room or take him to a place that he has never been before.
+How does he act?

+Does he panic?
 Is he confident and without a care in the world?
 I want a confident dog that remains social with me.

 I don’t want a dog that panics or howls or completely shuts down when he is on his own with me.